Tenebrie/moonflower/README.md

 # Validators

-Validators are run for every parameter received from the client.
+Validators are a primary way to define and validate user input.
+A validator is run for every parameter received from the client, checking it for validity and transforming it from a plain string to a value of a correct type.
 Failed validation or an error thrown during validation will return 400 Bad Request to the user.

 **Example:**